By Marcin Wojtyczka

 - Wave speed in knots = 1.5 x period in secondes

-Typical waves in the Atltantic have period of 6-8 seconds and travels at 12 knots (1.5 x 8).
-Period of 9-15 seconds might be an indicator of TRS existence.
-A swell with a period of 9 seconds will travel at 13.5 knots, while swell with a 15 second period travels at 22.5 knots!
+Typical waves in the Atlantic have a period of 6-8 seconds and travel at 12 knots (1.5 x 8).
+A period of 9-15 seconds might be an indicator of TRS’s existence.
+A swell with a period of 9 seconds will travel at 13.5 knots, while a swell with a 15-second period travels at 22.5 knots!

-Wave length is a distance between successive crests or troughs.
-It is harder to measure than wave period and unfortunately it is not included in modern weather forecasts.
-You can use the below formulas for deep water to get rough estimation based on wave period.
+Wavelength is the distance between successive crests or troughs.
+It is harder to measure than wave period, and unfortunately, it is not included in modern weather forecasts.
+You can use the below formulas for deep water to get a rough estimation based on wave period.

 Formulas: